-NetEx can reside on the host or in a NESiGate adapter.
+NetEx can reside on the host or another host with TNP.

 NetEx is a registered trademark of Network Executive Software.

 Open Systems Interconnection (OSI): A seven-layer protocol stack defining a model for communications among components (computers, devices, people, etcetera) of a distributed network.
 OSI was defined by the ISO.